 The second option is to admit that you cannot recall “this particular context” and propose to respond about a related experience.

 What are Amazon’s 16 Leadership Principles?

-Amazon’s Leadership Principles are core competencies that are at the heart of Amazon’s DNA.
+Amazon’s Leadership Principles are core competencies at the heart of Amazon’s DNA.
 Amazon expects all Amazonians to embody these principles in their day-to-day work.
 Amazon’s 16 Leadership Principles are:

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

-Our take: Many Amazonians believe this is the most fundamental of all Amazon Leadership Principles.
+Our take: Many Amazonians believe this is the most fundamental Amazon Leadership Principle.
 Most behavioral questions at Amazon will kick off with Customer Obsession, and this LP tends to be critical for most roles.
 Questions related to customer satisfaction, dealing with a difficult customer, and helping a customer immediately will be found under this LP.